wdi-sg/project-1/README.md

 * Create cover page that will disappear upon clicking start button
 * Generate fishes at intervals [Stop generating fishes after the 30th fish]
 * Fishes must be of different sizes, different initial position, and move randomly
-* Create main fish that follows mouse [Rotate fish to follow mouse]
+* Create main fish that follows mouse
 * Detect collision
 * Increase/Decrease size of main fish when colliding, and make other fish disappear
-* Win/Lose
+* Win if bigger than 100*100px, because the biggest other fish is 120*120px
+* Lose if less than 30*30px, because the smallest other fish is 20*20px

 ---